-Ohio State opener nears, but the talk is not about football
+Ohio State Opener Nears, But The Talk Is Not About Football

 On Aug.
 1, two days before practice opened, coach Urban Meyer was put on paid leave and the university began an investigation into his handling of domestic violence allegations against receivers coach Zach Smith against his now ex-wife.

 That situation came to a head Wednesday night.
-After nearly 11 hours of discussions, the board of trustees handed down a three-game suspension for Meyer.
-A two-week investigation concluded the superstar coach needed to be punished for tolerating Smith’s bad behavior for so long .
+After nearly 11 hours of discussions, the board of trustees for Meyer.
+A two-week investigation concluded the superstar coach needed to be punished for .
 Smith is the grandson of former Ohio State coach and Meyer mentor Earle Bruce.

 After Wednesday’s news conference, Meyer was criticized for his response to a question about Zach Smith’s ex-wife, Courtney.
 On Friday, Meyer issued a statement apologizing directly to her.